tldr-pages/tldr/contributing-guides/style-guide.md

 - Avoid using the page title in the description (e.g. use `A sketching and painting program designed for digital artists` instead of `Krita is a sketching and painting program designed for digital artists`) unless the program name differs from the executable name (e.g. `rg` and Ripgrep).
 - Avoid mentioning that the program is used on the command-line (e.g. use `Ripgrep is a recursive line-oriented search tool` instead of `Ripgrep is a recursive line-oriented CLI search tool`).
+- Brand and project names can be capitalized in the description whenever applicable (e.g. use `A tool for interacting with a Git repository.` instead of ``A tool for interacting with a `git` repository.``).
+- Acronym expansions (i.e. protocols, tools, etc) must not be translated unless there is a recognized native equivalent for them.
+- When documenting keycaps or a keyboard shortcut for a utility it is suggested to wrap them in backticks to make them stand out in description (i.e. "Print the last lines of a given file and keep reading file until `Ctrl + C`").
+Alternatively, you can document them as a seperate command and optionally highlight them as placeholders (i.e. `:wq{{Enter}}`).

 ### Imperative Mood